Blended learning combines face to face learning and online learning. The traditional classroom mixed with a technology based approach to learning.

 Bower, M., Kenney, J., Dalgarno, B., Lee, M. J., & Kennedy, G. E. (2013).
 Blended synchronous learning: Patterns and principles for simultaneously engaging co-located and distributed learners.
 In Electric dreams.
 Proceedings of the 30th ASCILITE Conference (pp. 92-102).

 Bradshaw, M., & Lowenstein, A. (2013).
 Innovative teaching strategies in nursing and related health professions.
-Jones & Bartlett Publishers. [sample here]
+Jones & Bartlett Publishers.

 Garrison, D. R., & Kanuka, H. (2004).
 Blended learning: Uncovering its transformative potential in higher education.
-The internet and higher education, 7(2), 95-105.
+The Internet and Higher Education, 7(2), 95-105.

 Tucker, B. (2012).
 The flipped classroom.
-Education next, 12(1).
+Education Next, 12(1), 82-83.